xforcered/wubblegum/README.md

 i - Instruction (INS) values
 d - Data
 ```

+### Card state
+Wubblegum and the APDU console can keep track of what has been discovered during card enumeration. use `-s` or `--state-file` to specify a file to load and save card data to.
+This can be useful for various reasons, such as if you want to enumerate a card with wubblegum and then interact with it using the APDU console while keeping track of the structure of the target card.

+Any option that requires prior enumeration of the card (e.g. INS enumeration needs valid CLA values) can be satisfied by a card state that contains the needed card data.

 ### CLA enumeration
 Smart cards have different sets of commands they support based on the CLA value.
 The error messages returned can vary greatly from card to card, so Wubblegum asks the user to manually prune responses, grouping responses by the particular response code returned.